mwrnd/OpenCAPI-to-PCIe/README.md

-**Work-in-Progress** - Working on Second Revision.
+**Work-in-Progress** - [Second Revision Gerbers ready but not yet ordered](https://github.com/mwrnd/OpenCAPI-to-PCIe/releases/tag/v0.2-alpha).
 I was unable to get the first revision working with the Innova-2.
 The [OpenPower version of the AAC Spec](https://files.openpower.foundation/s/xSQPe6ypoakKQdq/download/25Gbps-spec-20171108.pdf) I used has a different pinout than the [ADM-PCIE-9V5 User Manual (Pg15-19of38)](https://www.alpha-data.com/xml/user_manuals/adm-pcie-9v5%20user%20manual_v1_4.pdf).

 ![OpenCAPI Error](img/OpenCAPI_Error.png)